 QS Metrology offer Machine vision, machine vision system, machine vision systems for automatic vision inspection, vision measurement in India.
 A machine vision system (MVS) is a type of automatic vision inspection system that are widely used in manufacturing industries for the inspection of random samples or in-line inspection of all samples to inspect, evaluate and identify still or moving images with the help of a computing device.

 A Machine Vision system typically consists of high-speed digital camera(s), Optics, Lighting system, Backend image processing and Decision-making system, PLC controls, Loading and Sorting mechanism.

-We have rich experience in Vision systems and Automated inspection systems.
-We have a team of engineers with good experience in the field of Vision systems, Automation, Loading and Sorting mechanisms, Programming, Sensors/ Interfaces Robotics/Pick and Place systems, and Optics.
+We have rich experience in Machine vision, machine vision system, machine vision systems, automatic vision inspection system, vision based measurement, vision inspection measurement systems that typically surpasses the standard of manual inspection at both quantitative and qualitative level.
+We have a team of engineers with good experience in the field of Machine Vision systems, Automation, Loading and Sorting mechanisms, Programming, Sensors/ Interfaces Robotics/Pick and Place systems, and Optics.

-We use most advanced Imaging Software, which can do fast image processing, measurement/comparison, decision making and send triggers/result to other interfaces for appropriate actions.
+We use most advanced Imaging Software in our machine vision systems, which can do fast image processing, measurement/comparison, decision making and send triggers/result to other interfaces for appropriate actions.
 The software supports customization as per the application and also supports multiple cameras.

 In-line inspection of Steel rods for Metal grading